AdityaDwivediAtGit/LeCun/README.md

 # LeCun

-Predict the classification of wether the new customer will purchase the car based on social network ad dataset using K nearest Neighbour.
+Predict the classification of whether the new customer will purchase the car based on social network ad dataset using K nearest Neighbour.

 ## Table of Contents